-It is the City of Meridian's intention to limit annexations and new development within the McDermott Road area until a plan is approved that specifies the SH16 right-of-way location and the associated right-of-way acquisition needs.
+It is the City of Meridian's intent to limit annexations and new development within this area until a plan is approved that specifies the SH16 right-of-way location and the associated right-of-way acquisition needs.
+At the date of this amendment (October 2005), the City envisions the following policies will be effective for at least three to five years.
+More precise timing and standards may be regulated by a separate corridor preservation ordinance and/or agreements with Ada County and ITD.
+The following statements further outline the reasons for creating the preservation corridor:

-The City is concerned about the fiscal, environmental and general quality of life effects that a new state highway can have upon existing and future citizens.
-We find it is in the best interest of the city to protect the McDermott Road area from development until more details are known about the size, location, function and land use impacts of this regional transportation facility.

-The City supports the following policies listed in COMPASS's 2030 long-range transportation plan (limited update) regarding transportation corridor preservation:
+- 1. The City is concerned about the fiscal, environmental and general quality of life effects that a new state highway can have upon existing and future citizens.
+We find it is in the best interest of the city to protect this corridor from development until more details are known about the size, location, function and land use impacts of this regional facility. - 2.
+The following corridor preservation policies listed in COMPASS's 2030 long-range transportation plan (limited update) support corridor preservation: